 Impact on the Alternative Minimum Tax

 Taxpayers who are subject to the AMT will typically find that their property tax deduction results in little or no reduction in their overall federal tax liability.

-Year-End Tax Planning Using Property Taxes
+Year-End Tax Planning Has Changed, Too